ASosnicki/IRS/README.md

 # IRS
-# My response to the IRS challange on Challenge.gov
+# My response to the IRS challenge on Challenge.gov